betacraft/hatchttp/README.md

 ####NOTE: README is not quite upto date.
 Currently this library is under heavy development so I recommend not to use it in live projects unless this message is striked out.

 HatcHttp is a very simple and straightforward library for performing HTTP call inside your Android app.
-Architecture is very similar to async tasks, but HatcHttp would make your code modular and easier to maintain.
+This library is based on Netty

 ## Features

 1. Based on Java NIO
 2. Asynchronous API calls, runs on a separate thread pool (ExecutorService)
-3. Supports Post, JSONPost, Put, Delete, Get (Patch and other methods are in next release)

 ## What is different ?